 Students' CHC email addresses are the only email address that CHC staff will use to communicate electronically with students.
-When submitting a Unit Selection form each semester, students declare that they will access their CHC email accounts at least weekly; however, it is recommended that this is done on a daily basis.
-This email address will be used to deliver important information and documents regarding students' enrolment at CHC, such as Confirmation of Enrolment forms, Commonwealth Assistance Notices (CANs) and Statements of Results, as well as communication regarding any applications they may make, for example, for changes to unit selection, requesting a leave of absence, or withdrawing from a course.
+This email address will be used to deliver important information regarding students' enrolment at CHC, as well as communication regarding any applications made in relation to, for example, changes to unit selection, requesting a leave of absence, or withdrawing from a course.